-Each application will be reviewed by emergency medicine specialists who are involved in basic and clinical emergency medicine research.
-Each application will be judged on the following criteria: 1) the potential to develop the proposed line of investigation into a sustained research career, 2) applicant's background, commitment, and potential as a researcher in emergency medicine, 3) the scientific merit of the research projects, 4) adequacy of funding, and 5) the willingness of the mentor and the institution to train researchers in emergency medicine and provide the necessary facilities and support to complete the projects as described.
-The final funding decision will be made by the EMF Board of Trustees, and all decisions are final.
+Each application will be reviewed by emergency medicine specialists who are involved/informed in basic and clinical emergency medicine research.
+Each application will be judged primarily by the likelihood of producing dedicated, qualified researchers in emergency medicine as indicated by 1) the strength of the fellowship educational curriculum (and pursuit of additional degrees; MS, PhD, etc), 2) the qualifications of the Mentor, 3) the scientific merit of the research projects, 4) the adequacy of funding, and 5) the willingness of the Mentor's institution to train researchers in emergency medicine and provide the necessary facilities and support to complete the curriculum and projects as described.
+The final funding decision will be made by the Emergency Medicine Foundation Board of Trustees, and all decisions are final.